ofgot/CVUT/README.md

 # CVUT
-Here I post all my works from university
+ZAL(Introduction to programming).Here I post homeworks from 1 semester at CVUT.